 - Continue Scrubbing your hands for at least 20 seconds.

 - Dry your hands using a clean towel or air dry them.

 And If You Don’t Have Access to Soap or Clean Water?

-Washing hands with soap and water is the best way to reduce the number of germs on them in most situations.
-If soap and water are not available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.
-Alcohol-based hand sanitizers can quickly reduce the number of germs on hands in some situations.
-But use caution as sanitizers do not eliminate all types of germs and might not remove harmful chemicals.
+Washing your hands with soap and water is the best way to reduce germs.
+When handwashing is not an option, use an alcohol-based hand sanitizer (one that contains at least 60% alcohol).
+While alcohol-based sanitizers are great in a pinch, use caution as sanitizers do not eliminate all types of germs or harmful chemicals.

 Help Your Health